GrosSacASac/JavaScript-Set-Up/general/npm/dependency_management.md

 First we write software, then we start a new project.
 We copy code from the first project.
 Ok now we fix a bug. we copy the fix back to the first project.
 Then we start a new project.
 It has some common parts of first and second project.
 We evolve those "internal dependencies".
 We manually copy paste.
 Be it with CLI or GUI it does not scale and is error prone.

 To solve this solution we make a simple scripts that copies everything for us.
 Then we scale the team.
 Maybe someone uses Linux, another uses windows.
 The path are different.
 It does not scale across team members.
-And how does a team-mate copy updated dependency utils or http to your project 1, which they don't have access to.
+And how does a team-mate copy updated dependency utility or http to your project 1, which they don't have access to.

 Thus arises an industry standard tool to manage dependencies in a self contained, independently upgradable, versioned way.
 Enter npm, pip cargo area.